 Bake at 350° for 30 minutes.

-Remove the smaller bowl by twisting it and then flip the larger bowl upside down and remove your finished spaghetti noodle bowl.
+Remove the smaller bowl by twisting it and then flip the larger bowl upside down and remove your finished noodle bowl.
 If the noodles are still sticking to the glass bowls you may need to trace around the bowls with a knife to help loosen them.

 Dice your vegetables and toss them in a skillet with 2 tablespoons teriyaki sauce.